osm2vectortiles/osm2vectortiles/docs/start.md

 git clone https://github.com/mapbox/mapbox-studio-osm-bright.tm2.git
 docker run -v $(pwd):/data -p 8080:80 klokantech/tileserver-mapnik
 ```
-Note: The webserver is started on port 80 of the container.
+Note: The webserver is is now accessible on port 8080.
 To access it you need to figure out the ip address of the container. (`docker-machine env default`)

 ![Container running and serving tiles](/media/tileserver_docker_cmd.png)